 In an effort to extend our services to the entire East County Educational Community, we increased our Field-of-Membership in March 2009 to offer this "employee benefit" to all employees and their family members of all schools within the geographic boundaries of the Grossmont Union High School District.

-January 2017 our field-of-membership expanded to include some of our most Eastern school districts: Mountain Empire Unified School District, Julian Union Elementary and High School Districts and Ramona Union School District.
+Our field-of-membership expanded in January 2017 to include some of our most Eastern school districts: Mountain Empire Unified School District, Julian Union Elementary and High School Districts and Ramona Union School District.
+In November 2019, our charter expanded again to include school district employees and their families in all of San Diego County.

 How it was in the early years